Introduction

 - Mix 1 part baking soda with 2 parts hydrogen peroxide in a small bowl.

-- Stir the ingredients until you have a thick paste.
+- Stir until it turns into a thick paste.

 Application Process

-- Use an old toothbrush or cloth to apply the paste generously to all dirty areas of your white shoes.
+- Use an old toothbrush or cloth to spread the paste generously on all the stained areas.

 The Waiting Game